william-cwb/navigation_keep_bottomnavigation_flutter/README.md

 ## Getting Started

-This project is a simple navigation between pages keeping bottom navitation using Provider.
+This project is a simple navigation between pages keeping bottom navigation using Provider.
 This is a simple algorithm.
 I hope to help someone.